 To protect you and your child from long-term health complications common with many contagious diseases, the Fulshear Family Medicine staff offers necessary vaccinations at their Fulshear office, also convenient to Katy Texas.
-Heidi Schultz, MD, and Bin Sung, MD, FAAP, create an immunization schedule based on your age and overall health needs.
+Bin Sung, MD, FAAP, creates an immunization schedule based on your age and overall health needs.
 To discuss your child’s vaccination schedule or update your own immunizations, schedule a consultation at Fulshear Family Medicine today, online or by phone.

 Vaccinations are a part of preventive health care that protects your child from contagious diseases by building up immunity against them.
 Kids need several childhood immunizations, starting soon after birth, when their immune system is still fragile.